Archmonger/ServeStatic/docs/src/contributing.md

 ??? tip "Check out Hatch for all available commands!"

-    This documentation only covers commonly used commands for ServeStatic.
+    This documentation only covers commonly used commands.

     You can type `hatch --help` to see all available commands.